loveaffair69/loveaffair/DEFINITIONS.md

 # Definitions

-## This document contains detailed definitions
+## This document contains detailed definitions of terms used in this repository

-Definitions

-Work is defined as activity commissioned by the organization in direct relation to any aspect of administration, operations, production, services, management, research, development, or a specific project (or projects) deemed integral by the members
+Work: any activity commissioned by the organization in direct relation to any aspect of administration, operations, production, services, management, research, development, or a specific project (or projects) deemed integral by the members

-Paid work is defined as work requiring explicit monetary compensation
+Paid work: work requiring explicit monetary compensation

 Paid work is subject to binding contract

 All work is subject to terms of agreement

+Terms of agreements and contracts are defined by the members

 Contract/agreement term must not exceed three months